Sienci-Labs/Resources/mill-one/software/mo-g-code-senders.md

 ### <a href="http://winder.github.io/ugs_website/download/" target="_blank" rel="noopener">UGS / UGS Platform</a>

-For g-code sending, we use <strong>Universal G-code Sender </strong>- plainly named since it's able to stream g-code to nearly any type of device.
+For g-code sending, we use <b>Universal G-code Sender</b> - plainly named since it's able to stream g-code to nearly any type of device.
 UGS is simple and uses Java, which means you can run it on Windows, Mac, Linux, and other operating systems as long as you have the latest Java version installed.

 Once you've got your Mill One assembled, on the <a href="https://resources.sienci.com/view/mo-preparing-to-cut/">Preparing to Cut</a> page you'll learn how to use UGS to make your future projects.
 Download UGS here: <a href="https://winder.github.io/ugs_website/download/">https://winder.github.io/ugs_website/download/</a>